 And called her by a name, pretty veer-regg-io.

 The Tyrrhenian Sea was tempting me for a swim until I saw pic#1--it's a jelly!

 It didn't stop the kite-boarders ala Waddell Creek...and a couple of surfers came out of the water after sunset.

 A little too burly for me though I did look for a surf rental shop.
 They didn't have one but I did buy my first souvenir here.
 I'd been resisting the urge to buy anything that I'd have to carry the rest of the trip but I ended up with a copy of I vagabondi del Dharma, the Italian version of Kerouac's Dharma Bums.
-They had a market set up with tons of other souvenirs but watching the sunset was more my speed.
+They had a market set up with tons of other souvenirs but watching the sunset and architectural attractions were more my speed.

 The fourth pic is the "Fountain of Four Seasons" and one reason Viareggio won the "most playful town" award of my trip.
 Since 1873 they've held the Carnivale parade with floats and festivities.